GRN-Transformer: Enhancing Motion Artifact Detection in PICU Photoplethysmogram Signals: Materials and Methods

 \subsection{Machine Learning Classifiers}

-Several studies have delved into using deep learning algorithms, such as Multilayer Perception (MLP) and Fully Convolutional Neural Networks (FCNN), for artifact detection, yielding promising results \cite{wang2017time, marzorati2022hybrid}.
-Recent research has emphasized the effectiveness of time-domain features in conjunction with deep-learning algorithms for artifact detection in PPG signals \cite{maqsood2021benchmark}, and the Bi-LSTM model incorporating time-domain features has demonstrated superior performance for heart rate estimation when compared to other models across multiple datasets.
-Additionally, our research team's investigation \cite{claramacabiau2023} has verified the feasibility of employing diverse ML techniques, including semi-supervised learning label propagation, conventional ML, MLP, and Transformer, for PPG artifact detection.
-Given these findings, our study will concentrate on these benchmarks and baselines for our classifiers.
-Specifically, the classifiers we will focus on include MLP, FCNN, Bi-LSTM, and Transformer, as follows:
+Several studies have explored the use of deep learning algorithms, such as MLPs and FCNs, for artifact detection, yielding promising results \cite{wang2017time, marzorati2022hybrid}.
+Recent research has emphasized the effectiveness of time-domain features in conjunction with deep learning algorithms for artifact detection in PPG signals \cite{maqsood2021benchmark}, and the BiLSTM model incorporating time-domain features has demonstrated superior performance for heart rate estimation compared to other models across multiple datasets.
+Additionally, our research team's investigation \cite{claramacabiau2023, le2024novel} has verified the feasibility of employing diverse ML techniques, including semi-supervised learning label propagation, conventional ML, MLP, and Transformer, for PPG artifact detection.
+Given these findings, this study concentrates on these benchmarks and baselines for our classifiers.
+Specifically, we will focus on MLP, FCNN, BiLSTM, and Transformer classifiers.